shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 ---
 ## Guide for Developers 🌿🎇✨💚🎆🌱🎇✨💚🎆 (this will be updated, post project completion)

 Dear **developers** pipeline is so simple, I recommend to refer to the pipeline diagram, it will give you proper look.
+I have seperated the pipeline into 2 segments for ease.

 If you want to build on top of this project, here are a few recommendations:

 ### Deployment Pipeline 🌱